- We advise you to exercise normal safety precautions in Chile.

-Muggings and robberies occur in urban areas, especially at night.
-People walking alone are often targeted.
+Muggings and robberies are frequently reported in urban areas, particularly in Santiago, Viņa del Mar and Valparaiso.
+People walking alone are often targeted, especially at night.
 Daylight muggings have been reported in the Cerro San Cristobal Park and in and around the Plaza de Armas in the capital, Santiago.

 Tourists have been robbed and assaulted by taxi drivers or their accomplices, especially late at night.
 To reduce the risk of robbery you should book taxis by phone, particularly if travelling alone or at night.
 Prepaid official taxis are available at the airport.